ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - **Vulnerabilities from external package dependencies** When vulnerabilities exist in external packages used by PyAnsys libraries, such as numpy or matplotlib, Ansys should not address these vulnerabilities directly.
-Instead, it is best to raise an issue on the open source repository, pointing out the vulnerability and linking the applicable CVE.
+Instead, it is best to raise an issue on the open source repository, pointing out the vulnerability and linking the applicable `CVE`_.
   At most, be mindful of deprecated packages and functions, because they may not receive security patches and might introduce vulnerabilities into your codebase.